 Plain all-purpose flour will get the job done and is ideal for most sandwich breads, quick breads or loaves.

 Want to make a rustic, sourdough or hearth loaf?
-Look for a flour with high protein content (above 12%), such as Organic Unbleached White Bakers Flour.
+Look for a flour with high protein content (above 12%), such as Organic Stoneground White Bakers Flour.

 WHAT IS THE DIFFERENCE BETWEEN STONEGROUND AND ROLLER MILLED?

-Roller Milling ensures that our flours are of consistently high quality, smooth in texture, and have a more subtle flavour.
+Roller milling creates a more refined flour that enables the bran and germ to be separated, leaving the endosperm portion of the kernel.
+These flours are of consistently high quality, smooth in texture, and have a more subtle flavour.

-Stoneground milling allows for the grain to pass through the mill slowly and at cooler temperatures to preserve the precious essential enzymes and nutrients retained in the whole grain, perfect for all your baking needs.
+Stoneground milling allows for the grain to pass through the mill slowly and at cooler temperatures retaining the germ, bran and endosperm of the grain along with its precious essential enzymes and nutrients.
+It is the retention of the germ that provides a more characteristic “nutty” flavour and aroma of stoneground flours.

 WHAT IS THE DIFFERENCE BETWEEN WHOLEMEAL AND WHOLEWHEAT?